🔼The name Chaldeans: Summary

 The Oxford Companion to the Bible states, "The Chaldeans were a group of five tribes who became dominant in Babylonia during the late sixth century BCE.
 They are not mentioned by name in any source before the ninth century, which makes the Biblical phrase "Ur of the Chaldeans" relatively late".

-But Jones is right in that the Bible mentions nowhere that the Chaldeans descended from Abraham's nephew Chesed, and that would seem like a good point to notice.
+But Jones is right in that the Bible mentions nowhere that the Chaldeans descended from Abraham's nephew Chesed, and that would seem like a good point to note.
 It's probably much more likely that Chesed was named after the people that his family once belonged to and left behind.

 The Chaldeans and the Babylonians are not to be considered the same people but in the Bible the two names obviously overlap somewhat.
 The prophet Ezra speaks of Nebuchadnezzar the Chaldean (Ezra 5:12), while usually he's called the king of Babylon (Ezra 2:1).
 And Isaiah calls Babylon "the beauty of kingdoms, the glory of the Chaldean's pride" (13:19).
 BDB Theological Dictionary additionally notes that the Chaldeans were considered a learned class in Babylon, skilled in interpretations.
 Hence, when king Nebuchadnezzar wanted his troubled dreams explained, he summoned the magicians, the conjurers, the sorcerers and the Chaldeans.